Inland Northern American English: History of the Northern cities vowel shift

-Possible motivations for the Shift
+Possible motivations for the shift

 Migrants from all over the Northeastern U.S. traveled west to the rapidly industrializing Great Lakes area in the decades after the Erie Canal opened in 1825, and Labov suggests that the Inland North's general //æ// raising originated from the diverse and incompatible /æ/ raising patterns of these various migrants mixing into a new, simpler pattern.
 He posits that this hypothetical dialect-mixing event, which initiated the larger Northern Cities Shift (NCS), occurred by about 1860 in upstate New York, and the later stages of the NCS are merely those that logically followed (a "pull chain").
 More recent evidence suggests that German-accented English helped to greatly influence the Shift, because German speakers tend to pronounce the English vowel as /[ɛ]/ and the vowel as /[ä~a]/, both of which resemble NCS vowels, and there were more speakers of German in the Erie Canal region of upstate New York in 1850 than there were of any single variety of English.
 There is also evidence for an alternative theory, according to which the Great Lakes area—settled primarily by western New Englanders—simply inherited Western New England English and developed that dialect's vowel shifts further.
 20th-century Western New England English variably showed NCS-like and pronunciations, which may have already existed among 19th-century New England settlers, though this has been contested.
 Another theory, not mutually exclusive with the others, is that the Great Migration of African Americans intensified White Northerners' participation in the NCS in order to differentiate their accents from Black ones.

-Reversals of the Shift
+Reversals of the shift

-Recent evidence suggests that the Shift has largely begun to reverse in many cities of the Inland North, such as Lansing, Ogdensburg, Rochester, Syracuse, Detroit, Buffalo, Chicago, and Eau Claire.
+Recent evidence suggests that the Shift has largely begun to reverse in many cities of the Inland North, such as Chicago, Detroit, Buffalo, Rochester, Syracuse, Lansing, Eau Claire, and Ogdensburg.
 In particular, //ɑ// fronting and //æ// raising (though raising is persisting before nasal consonants, as is the General American norm) have now reversed among younger speakers in these areas.
 Several possible reasons have been proposed for the reversal, including growing stigma connected with the accent and the working-class identity it represents.